apache/kyuubi/docs/deployment/migration-guide.md

 ## Upgrading from Kyuubi 1.9 to 1.10

 * Since Kyuubi 1.10, `beeline` is deprecated and will be removed in the future, please use `kyuubi-beeline` instead.
-* Since Kyuubi 1.10.0, the support of Flink engine for Flink 1.16 is deprecated and removed, please use Flink1.17 and above versions.
+* Since Kyuubi 1.10, the support of Flink engine for Flink 1.16 is removed.

 ## Upgrading from Kyuubi 1.8 to 1.9